ninuinu/number-validator/README.md

 # number-validator

+## Prerequisites:

+* Make sure to have Python3 installed.

 ## Getting Started:

 1. Clone the repo, or download the project as a zip file and extract it.